It’s like Japanese women’s pornography, without the pornography… (TM)

 Time for the amazing super powers of young be- true- to- yourself- gay- guy to appear and save the day!

-When Taiyou leaves the store all happy, he gets to hear that he now has a female rival for store-girl’s affections (the same person who set him up) and that
+When Taiyou leaves the store all happy, he gets to hear that he now has a woman rival for store-girl’s affections (the same person who set him up) and that

 pest-boy (ooops be-true to yourself gay guy) is helping her.
 Taiyou already knows that store-girl really wants crying-girl and will undoubtedly do the right thing.
 Only store-girl remains in the dark.